-This continued a long tradition of MLK Day observances owing much to the work of Carignan and James Reese, then, as today, a dean in Student Affairs and an active member of the MLK Day Planning Committee.
+That program built on an already long tradition of MLK Day observances at Bates created in large part by Carignan and James Reese, then, as today, a dean in Student Affairs and an active member of the college’s MLK Day Planning Committee.

 Recalling the events of 1991, Reese talks about the “ominous” feeling on campus in the days leading up to the war, and how the more politically minded students had asked their professors whether cancelling classes would be possible.
 “Their suggestions and the momentous momentum shown by the faculty were striking and memorable,” he says.